hbctraining/Intro-to-R/lessons/07_advR-matching.md

 all(rownames(metadata) == colnames(rpkm_ordered))
 ```

-Now that our samples are ordered the same in our metadata and counts data, we could proceed to perform differential expression analysis with this dataset.
+Now that our samples are ordered the same in our metadata and counts data, **if these were raw counts** we could proceed to perform differential expression analysis with this dataset.

 ---